 Undergraduate Seminars.
-Sophomore engineering students are required to attend ENGR 20, Sophomore Engineering Seminar, a zero credit course.
+Freshmen engineering students are required to attend ENGR 10 Freshman Engineering Seminar, a 0 credit course.
+The Freshman Engineering Seminar provides information on engineering disciplines, resources and tools available to students at UNL, and opportunities to meet engineering faculty members.
+Sophomore engineering students are required to attend ENGR 20, Sophomore Engineering Seminar, a 0 credit course.
 The Sophomore Engineering Seminar provides information on career planning, interviewing, resumé preparation and coop/internship opportunities.
-Transfer engineering students, including STEP students, are required to attend ENGR 30 Transfer Student Engineering Seminar, a 0 credit course.
-The Transfer Student Engineering Seminar focuses on transfer issues, adapting to UNL and the College of Engineering, and career development.
+International transfer engineering students are required to attend ENGR 30 Transfer Student Engineering Seminar, a 0 credit course.
+The International Transfer Student Engineering Seminar focuses on transfer issues, adapting to UNL and the College of Engineering, and cultural awareness.

 Design Requirement.
 All engineering majors require a minimum of 48 credit hours of engineering topics (engineering topics include subjects in the engineering sciences or engineering design).
 Engineering design is the process of devising a system, component or process to meet desired needs.
 Engineering design work may be done by individuals; however, team efforts are encouraged where appropriate.
 Engineering majors are provided an integrated engineering design experience throughout the curriculum.
 In addition, all engineering programs include a meaningful major design experience that builds upon the fundamental concepts of mathematics, basic sciences, humanities, social sciences, engineering topics, and communication skills.